"Very easy to use and intuitive"

 Best Features: InMotion Hosting leads the pack with best features

 It’s nice to have features, but are they easy to use?
 Churches say not only does InMotion Hosting have great features but they are easy to use.
 Media Temple tanks in terms of ease of use.
-They have their own proprietary control panel while others are using cPanel.
+They have their own proprietary control panel while others are using cPanel (2026 update: DreamHost and SiteGround are using their own proprietary control panels now).
 Perhaps that has something to do it.

 Easiest to Use: InMotion Hosting offers the easiest to use web hosting for churches